InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 -   adoption new IT technologies (cloud, big data, mobile, etc.)

-The adoption of these technologies usually means that companies need people and companies to build strong and competent “DevOps”[^5] teams.
+The adoption of these technologies usually means that companies need to build strong and competent “DevOps”[^5] teams.
 Yes, “DevOps”, the second hype-word after “Digital Transformation” of these ages.